2025 Mexico City Grand Prix: Race report

 Some time later, Nico Hülkenberg and Fernando Alonso retired their Sauber and Aston Martin cars, respectively, due to mechanical issues.
-This was Alonso's fourth consecutive retirement at the Mexico City Grand Prix.
-(Note: Alonso was classified in nineteenth at the 2022 Mexico City Grand Prix after his Alpine suffered a mechanical issue with 90% of the race distance completed.)
-Meanwhile, Piastri was pressuring George Russell (Mercedes), and he eventually made it past.
 Contact with Lawson earlier in the race broke Sainz's tyre speed monitor; due to reporting the incorrect speed, he was caught speeding in the pit lane twice.
-He was gifted a five-second penalty the first time, and a drive-through the second.
-Following the late-stage pit stops, Verstappen made his way up to third and Piastri, in fifth, attempted to close up to Bearman, who was in fourth, but Sainz brought out the late virtual safety car period: he spun at the stadium section, and attempted to reverse the car into a safe spot, but his car began to smoke, facilitating the VSC.
+He was given a five-second time penalty the first time, and a drive-through penalty the second time.
+Following the late-stage pit stops, Verstappen made his way up to third and Piastri, in fifth, attempted to close up to Bearman, who was in fourth.
+In the closing laps, Verstappen chased Leclerc for second place on a new set of soft tyres while Leclerc remained on the medium tyres.
+Sainz brought out the late virtual safety car period: he spun at the stadium section, and attempted to reverse the car into a safe spot, but his car began to smoke, facilitating the virtual safety car.
 The virtual safety car period ended on the last lap, and Verstappen could not pass Leclerc for second.

-Norris won by thirty seconds to Leclerc and Verstappen, taking the lead of the championship by one point, while Bearman recorded Haas' joint-best finish of fourth.
+Norris won his sixth race of the season, with a gap of more than thirty seconds to Leclerc and Verstappen, who finished second and third, respectively.
+Oliver Bearman finished in fourth, which recorded Haas' joint-best finish of fourth, tied with Romain Grosjean in 2018.
+Oscar Piastri, Kimi Antonelli, George Russell, Lewis Hamilton, Esteban Ocon, and Gabriel Bortoleto completed the top ten points finishers.
+Norris took the lead of the championship by one point with 357 points, ahead of teammate Piastri with 356 points.
+Verstappen remained third in the fight for the Drivers' Championship with 321 points.